 President & Literary Agent

-As owner and president at BookEnds, Jessica Faust prides herself on working closely with her authors to make their goals come to fruition.
-Jessica has worked with a number of bestselling and award-winning authors.
-Her areas of expertise are in the genres of women's fiction, mystery, suspense, romance, and young adult.
-In nonfiction her focus is primarily on business, entrepreneurship, career, parenting, current affairs, and health and wellness, and self-help.
+As owner and President at BookEnds, Jessica Faust prides herself on working closely with her authors to make their goals come to fruition.
+Jessica represents a number of bestselling and award-winning authors.
+Her areas of expertise include mystery, suspense, thrillers, upmarket, literary, and women's fiction.
+In nonfiction, her focus is primarily on business, entrepreneurship, career, personal growth, current affairs, health and wellness, and self-help.
 Specifics on what she's looking to add to her list can be found on our submissions page.

-In addition to nearly 15 years of blogging, Jessica has a regular role on the BookEnds YouTube channel, has taught at New York University's Continuing Education Program, been recognized as Agent of the Year by the NYC Romance Writers of America chapter, and is asked regularly to speak at writers' conferences throughout the world.
-She is a member of RWA, MWA, SCBWI, ITW, and AAR.
+In addition to nearly 15 years of blogging, Jessica has a regular role on the BookEnds YouTube channel, has taught at New York University's Continuing Education Program, been a columnist writing about publishing, and has been honored by a number of different publishing organizations.
+She is asked regularly to speak at writers' conferences throughout the world and is a member of MWA, SCBWI, ITW, and AAR.

 Below are just a few of the books written by her talented clients.